jaxxstorm/leebriggs.co.uk/_posts/2022-05-04-deploying-kubernetes-clusters-in-absurd-languages.md

 end program pulumi
 ```

 Is it pretty?
 Well, no. Is it useful?
-Almost definitely not.
+No, it's really not.
 Isn't it _interesting_?
 Well, I certainly think it is, considering Fortran is older than my Dad.
 I considered for a moment than I was probably doing something no other idiot has ever done.
 Then I figured out that I had to _compile_ this Fortran so that Pulumi could render the JSON.

 I threw together a little script that would compile the program and then clean it up afterwards: